AliyunContainerService/kube2ram/README.md

   ]
 }
 ```
-use your Alibaba Cloud account uid in `acs:ram::xxxxxxx:root`

 also you need to find all of the target assumeroles, and make sure the account uid exists in trust `Principal` as below: